terran6/mappo-competitive-reinforcement/README.md

 <br />

 ## Dependencies
 In order to run the above code, you will have to set up and activate a customized Python 3.6 environment.
-You may follow the directions [here](https://github.com/udacity/deep-reinforcement-learning#dependencies) for set up instructions.
+You may follow the directions [here](https://github.com/udacity/deep-reinforcement-learning#dependencies) for setup instructions.

 Next, click the link corresponding to your operating system below which will download the respective UnityEnvironment.
 You may then save the resulting file directly inside of your cloned repository in order to run the code.
 * [Linux](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P3/Tennis/Tennis_Linux.zip)